 SIMPLIFY YOUR SOUL

-Our soul can get weighed down and overwhelmed, just like our messy and disorganized rooms in our home.
+Our soul can get weighed down and overwhelmed, just like the messy and disorganized rooms in our home.
 Simplifying our souls involves clearing the clutter.
 Proverbs 4:23 says, "Guard your heart above all else, for it determines the course of your life."
 In the bible, the words "heart" and "soul" often go together.
 Here I am referring to "soul" and "heart" as the innermost part of a person.

 Soul clutter consists of mental, emotional and spiritual clutter.
 Let's explore these three types of clutter.